ChrisLisbon/TorchCNNBuilder/README.md

 The minimum system requirements for using the library are a Python interpreter version >3.9 and access to a computing system running Windows/Linux.
-The minimum hardware requirements include a processor (CPU) with 8 cores, 2GB of RAM, a graphics processor (GPU) with 8GB of VRAM, and 2GB of HDD storage.
+The minimum hardware requirements include a processor (CPU) with 8 cores, 2GB of RAM, and 2GB of HDD storage, as well as a graphics processing unit (GPU) with 8 GB of VRAM, supporting CUDA version 7 or higher.
 </details>
 <details><summary>Additional packages for examples run</summary>